Wealth of Donald Trump: Political donations

+Royal family of Qatar

-On May 21, 2025, the Department of Defense accepted a luxury Boeing 747-8 jumbo jet, worth about $400 million, as a gift from the royal family of Qatar, to be customized at additional cost and used as Air Force One.
-The gift had been publicly announced ten days earlier.
-At that time, attorney General Pam Bondi and White House lawyer David Warrington formally opined that it would be legal as long as it were donated to the Department of Defense (rather than to Trump personally) and then gifted to the Trump presidential library foundation just before Trump leaves office.
+On May 21, 2025, the Department of Defense accepted a luxury Boeing 747-8 jumbo jet, worth about $400 million, as a gift from the royal family of Qatar, to be used as Air Force One.
+Qatar officials initially expected the plane to be sold or leased to the U.S., however, people close to President Trump suggested to the Qataris that they donate it for free instead.
+The aircraft was unveiled on June 19, 2026, and Trump took his first flight on it on July 1.
+However, he abruptly stopped flying on it a week later, due to what the New York Times reported was a "credible threat" from Iran.

+When the anticipated gift was first publicly announced on May 11, 2025, Attorney General Pam Bondi and White House lawyer David Warrington formally opined that, despite being a gift from a foreign state, it would be legal as long as it were donated to the Department of Defense (rather than to Trump personally) and then gifted to the Trump presidential library foundation just before Trump leaves office.
 On May 28, the Washington Post reported that Qatar was requesting a memorandum of understanding to release it from any liability.

-The United States will pay "probably less than $400 million" to retrofit the aircraft, according to Air Force Secretary Troy Meink's testimony on June 5 before the House Armed Services Committee.
+Additional taxpayer funds were needed to retrofit the aircraft.
+Although three aviation experts told NBC that the retrofitting might cost $1 billion, Air Force Secretary Troy Meink testified on June 5, 2025 before the House Armed Services Committee that it would cost "probably less than $400 million".
 Andrew Hunter, former assistant secretary of the Air Force under the Biden administration, said he expected retrofitting would be a years-long process.
+On July 1, 2026, Air Force officials said the cost of the modifications was classified.
+The modifications apparently had not included three missile defense features that were visible on other Air Force One 747s: infrared light emitters, fuselage apertures, and sensors.
+When asked about this on July 19, 2026, Trump acknowledged that the plane would be sent for more modifications.

-On September 29, Trump signed an executive order that the United States will treat "any armed attack" on Qatar "as a threat to the peace and security of the United States."
+On September 29, 2025 Trump signed an executive order that the United States will treat "any armed attack" on Qatar "as a threat to the peace and security of the United States."
 On October 10, at a Pentagon press conference alongside Qatari Defense Minister Sheikh Saoud bin Abdulrahman Al Thani, U.S. Defense Secretary Pete Hegseth announced that a Qatari Emiri Air Force facility would be built in Idaho at the U.S. Mountain Home Air Force Base.
 Hours later, following public criticism, Hegseth posted to X: "to be clear, Qatar will not have their own base in the United States—nor anything like it."
+In January 2026, after Trump seized Venezuelan oil valued at $500 million, revenue from the oil sales was held mainly in a bank account in Qatar controlled by the U.S. government.